 by Lakhpreet Kaur

-We all know that our Sikh Panth has a lot of challenges creating a society that the Gurus worked for.
-In our efforts to create a more resilient and fair Panth, we sometimes forget all great things about being a Sikh and the wondering things about Sikhi that keep us invigorated.
+We all know that our Sikh Panth has a lot of challenges creating a society that the Gurus envisioned.
+In our efforts to create a more resilient and fair Panth, we sometimes forget all great things about being a Sikh and the wondrous things about Sikhi that keep us invigorated.
 So, take a moment and stop “doom scrolling” and do a little “joy scrolling” with these 13 reasons why I love Sikhi.
 In no particular order…

 Whenever inequality, hate, discrimination, or divisiveness in society (and sometimes our Panth) is getting me down, I take solace in the fact that Guru Sahib sees all of us humans as equals, worthy of Divine love.
 While circumstance might make it hard to live freely and my “labels” or “boxes” confine me, Gurbani reminds me these are all constructs and I can spiritually and mentally transcend them.